Privacy Policy

 The Personal Data Controller processes your personal data for the following purposes and in the following scope:

-• to conduct statistics of the usage of particular functionalities available on the Internet Service, to facilitate the use of the Internet Service and to ensure IT security of the Internet Service, we process personal data regarding your activity on the Internet Service and the amount of time spent on each of the subpages on the Internet Service, your search history, location, IP address, device ID, data regarding your internet browser and operating system;
+- to conduct statistics of the usage of particular functionalities available on the Internet Service, to facilitate the use of the Internet Service and to ensure IT security of the Internet Service, we process personal data regarding your activity on the Internet Service and the amount of time spent on each of the subpages on the Internet Service, your search history, location, IP address, device ID, data regarding to your internet browser and operating system;

-• to determine, investigate and enforce claims and defend against claims in court proceedings and before other enforcement authorities, we may process your personal data provided upon registration on the Internet Service (Account creation), ordering services and other data which may be necessary to prove the existence of the claim or which result from the legal requirement, court order or other legal procedure;
+- to determine, investigate and enforce claims and defend against claims in court proceedings and before other enforcement authorities, we may process your personal data provided upon registration on the Internet Service (Account creation), ordering services and other data which may be necessary to prove the existence of the claim or which result from the legal requirement, court order or other legal procedure;

-• to resolve complaints, claims, and requests and to answer users requests, we process the personal data provided by you in complaints, claims, and requests, or to answer questions in another form, as well as data on the Services we provide that are the reason for the complaint, claim or request, and the data included in documents attached to complaints, claims and requests;
+- to resolve complaints, claims and requests and to answer users requests, we process the personal data provided by you in complaints, claims and requests, or to answer questions in another form, as well as data on the Services we provide that are the reason for the complaint, claim or request, and the data included in documents attached to complaints, claims and requests;

-• for market research and opinion polling by us or our partners, i.e. information about services, your data provided when using the services, e-mail address.
+- for market research and opinion polling by us or our partners, i.e. information about services, your data provided when using the services, e-mail address.
 We do not use data collected under market research and opinion polls for advertising purposes.
-The exact guidelines are included in the information about a given survey or in a place of your data entering;
+The exact guidelines are included in information about a given survey or in a place of your data entering;

-• for the marketing of our Services and services of our partners, including remarketing, we process personal data provided by you on the creation of your Account and its updates, data about your activity on the Internet Service including activity recorded and stored via cookies, in particular the history of activity, ordered services, search history, clicks on the Internet Service, history and your activity related to our communication with you.
-For remarketing, we use data about your activity in order to reach you with our marketing messages outside of the Internet Service, and for this purpose, we use the services of external suppliers.
+- for marketing of our Services and services of our partners, including remarketing, we process personal data provided by you on creation of your Account and its updates, data about your activity on the Internet Service including activity recorded and stored via cookies, in particular the history of activity, ordered services, search history, clicks on the Internet Service, history and your activity related to our communication with you.
+For remarketing, we use data about your activity in order to reach you with our marketing messages outside of the Internet Service, and for this purpose we use the services of external suppliers.
 These are based on displaying our messages on web pages other than within the Internet Service.
 Further details are available in provisions regarding Cookies.

 Categories of Personal Data Concerned